-ISO1 - (ii) enhance An In spite of similar administration and governmental A better efficient accessible cooperation public and governance administration connected administrative barriers are the most recognised type of 0 by promoting region obstacle for cross-border cooperation in the legal and U U programme area.
-Support of public administration to administrative address those barriers and connect the stakeholders in cooperation the most relevant thematic fields in the programme and area could significantly improve the quality of people's cooperation lives and prevent depopulation. between citizens, civil An aging society, together with the Covid-19 pandemic society actors, brings new health and social needs that require urgent and attention.
-The elderly and people with disabilities are institutions, in the most socially excluded groups, and so health, particular, with a view to resolving legal social, and complementary services should become and other accessible in the local communities, even when located obstacles in across the border.
-Accessibility in the programme area border is a challenge on its own, especially in peripheral rural regions border areas, but as a result of differences in public 5 transport systems on both sides of the border also in populated urban areas.
+1601 (iii) ophance An In chita of cimilar administration and successful ISO1 - A better (ii) enhance efficient An accessible In spite of similar administration and governmental cooperation public accessible structures in both countries, the legal and governance administration connected administrative barriers are the most recognised type of governance by promoting region obstacle for cross-border cooperation in the legal and region programme area.
+Support of public administration to administrative address those barriers and connect the stakeholders in cooperation the most relevant thematic fields in the programme and area could significantly improve the quality of people's cooperation between lives and prevent depopulation. citizens, civil society actors, An aging society, together with the Covid-19 pandemic and brings new health and social needs that require urgent institutions, in attention.
+The elderly and people with disabilities are particular, the most socially excluded groups, and so health, with a view to social, and complementary services should become resolving legal accessible in the local communities, even when located and other across the border.
+Accessibility in the programme area obstacles in border is a challenge on its own, especially in peripheral rural regions border areas, but as a result of differences in public transport systems on both sides of the border also in populated urban areas.
 Apart from the improved availability of services, tackling this issue in a cross- border manner would have multiplied effects on various fields such as improved connectedness between people and a positive outcome on the local economy, health, and environment.
 Addressing energy poverty in remote areas and finding innovative solutions in energy efficiency that takes into account separate national energy systems would additionally contribute to green and a just transition of the PA.
 Rapidly changing conditions of development in the PA increase the urgency to implement development approaches that are place-based, participatory, digital, sustainable, and inclusive.
 A cross-border approach would make the strongest impact in the fields of health-care and healthy living, social inclusion and welfare, accessibility in terms of the possibility of reaching destinations or activities by all groups of people, and energy efficiency.
-The activity of the family and the the family of an arts The priority will be implemented in the form of grants as this is the most suitable financial form taken into account the character of this priority, the nature of activities, and the financial scale of this specific objective.
-ISO1 - (iii) build up mutual trust, in An People in the programme area have been strongly A better particular by encouraging accessible connected with each other in the times where there cooperation people-to-people actions and was no border between the countries enabling governance connected everyday family, business, and friendship contacts. region Due to the Schengen border and the COVID-19 pandemic, people living in remote areas have become 1 pandemic, people living in remote areas have become even more isolated and socially excluded.
+The principality will be involved and in the first first state The priority will be implemented in the form of grants as this is the most suitable financial form taken into account the character of this priority, the nature of activities, and the financial scale of this specific objective.
+ISO1 - (iii) build up mutual trust, in An People in the programme area have been strongly A better particular by encouraging accessible connected with each other in the times where there cooperation people-to-people actions and was no border between the countries enabling governance connected region everyday family, business, and friendship contacts.
+Due to the Schengen border and the COVID-19 pandemic, people living in remote areas have become even more isolated and socially excluded.